- What is TypeScript?

-For example, suppose you take variable name str.
-Unless you assign a type to it like whether it is an Integer, Float, List, or anything, the code will not be executed.
+For example, suppose you take the variable name str.
+Unless you assign a type to it, like whether it is an Integer, Float, List, or anything, the code will not be executed.
 And TypeScript is statically typed.

-TypeScript’s feature of Static Typing adds a lot of advantages to the language like early errors detection, faster code completion, etc.
+TypeScript’s feature of Static Typing adds a lot of advantages to the language like early error detection, faster code completion, etc.

 This ensures smooth transition and the portability of the language.

-Declaration of a variable with a type ensures a well-structured format of the code.
-It also helps in finding the bugs at an early stage, increases productivity, speeds up the process of debugging and troubleshooting.
+- Static Typing: Declaration of a variable with a type ensures a well-structured format of the code.
+It also helps in finding the bugs at an early stage, increases productivity, and speeds up the process of debugging and troubleshooting.

 Offering features like a text editor, project editor, debugger, etc.

-- Object-Oriented Concepts like inheritance, classes, encapsulation, etc that ensures TypeScript’s suitability for complex projects.
+- Object-oriented concepts like inheritance, classes, encapsulation, etc ensure TypeScript’s suitability for complex projects.

 - Cross-browser, Cross-platform compatibility